Busan Transportation Corporation

-The Busan Transportation Corporation (Hangul:부산교통공사, Hanja:釜山交通公社) was established on January 1, 2006, following the abolition of the Busan Urban Transit Authority, which was founded in 1987.
-It currently operates the Busan Metro line 1- 4 and Busan Gimhae light Rail transit in Busan and Gimhae, South Korea.
-In addition, it provides all the information about the routes in Korean, English, Chinese, and Japanese.
+The Busan Transportation Corporation (Korean: 부산교통공사; Hanja: 釜山交通公社) is a South Korean transport company based in Busan, that was established on January 1, 2006, following the abolition of the Busan Urban Transit Authority founded in 1987.

+The Busan Transportation Corporation currently operates the Busan Metro lines 1 to 4 and the Busan Gimhae light rail transit, both in Busan and Gimhae, South Korea.

+Information about the routes is provided in Korean, English, Chinese, and Japanese.

 Background

 The Corporation is governed by those of bureaucratic positions; with its system regulated by article 2 of the Auto Transportation Business Enforcement Law.
 It is responsible for all operations relating to the transportation system's construction and coherence.
-The corporation is led by the president, who oversees two departments (audit and safety & management) and four headquarters (planning, administration, general operations, and construction.)
+The corporation is led by the president, who oversees two departments (audit and safety & management) and four headquarters (planning, administration, general operations, and construction).

 Logo

 The Busan Transportation Corporation's logo depicts an image of a railway car in a square form.

-Corporate purpose

-The corporation's purpose for its service is: “to develop an urban transit system, provide convenience for citizens, and promote a national prosperity through the construction of public transportation facilities in the transit zone of metro and operational rationalization.”
-Their vision for 2012 is to become a first-class corporation for the citizens with their slogan saying ‘Leading the paradigm of 21C urban railway operation.’
-The corporation is motivated by three goals: “1) accomplish the balance of operation surplus 2) accomplish the first place in customer satisfaction 3) make a great occupation to work.”
-Which they plan to do by reducing accidents to zero, optimizing construction, and improving their organization, service, and finances.